CircaLearn/circa-backend/README.md

  [**FastAPI**](https://fastapi.tiangolo.com/) for an asychronous, high-performance, and scalable RESTful API.

- Coming soon: Docker containerization of project.
+**Coming soon:** Docker containerization of project.

 ## Startup
 - Test the development API server with `fastapi dev app/main.py`
 - Alternative: `uvicorn app.main:app --reload`
+- Use the FastAPI Swagger UI at `http://127.0.0.1:8000/docs` to test routes and requests

 ## Setup
 - Using virtualenv package for my isolated virtual environment